jonobr1/two.js/README.md

 ## Change Log

 #### Nightly
++ Exposed `Two.Shape.matrix` as a publicly accessible property
 + Removed `Two.Utils.deltaTransformPoint` and patched `Two.Utils.decomposeMatrix` to more accurately parse matrices
 + Added support for various position inclusion of gradients and other effects in `Two.interpret`
 + Improved `Two.Utils.applySvgAttributes` rotation from SVG interpretation